-Cowdery continued, "In this general strife for followers, his mother, one sister, and two of his natural brothers, were persuaded to unite with the Presbyterians."
-In his fourth letter Oliver Cowdery said there "was an error in the type" and corrected the date to Smith's seventeenth year which, he said, "would bring the date down to the year 1823."
-Peter Crawley wrote, "Whatever was intended in Letter III, certain problems persist.
+his natural brothers, were persuaded to unite with the Presbyterians."40 In his fourth letter Oliver Cowdery said there "was an error in the type" and corrected the date to Smith's seventeenth year which, he said, "would bring the date down to the year 1823."41 Peter Crawley wrote, "Whatever was intended in Letter III, certain problems persist.
 Joseph Smith's seventeenth year was 1822, not 1823.
 And Rev. George Lane was most prominently in the Palmyra area in 1824-25.
-It is conceivable that Cowdery shifted the date after realizing he had introduced Lane at the wrong time."
+It is conceivable that Cowdery shifted the date after realizing he had introduced Lane at the wrong time."42

 In Lucy Mack Smith's draft of her history, she added details that also suggest an 1824 date for the revival.
-She began by linking the revival to the death of her son Alvin, who died in
+She began by linking the revival to the death of her son Alvin, who died in November 1823 (subsequently crossed out), "About this time their [there] was a great revival in religion and the whole neighborhood was very much aroused to the subject and we among the rest flocked to the meeting house."43